louis-she/minetorch/README.md

 python mnist.py
 ```

-The `mnist.py` is pretty much like PyTorch official mnist example https://github.com/pytorch/examples/blob/master/mnist/main.py, with some minor changes to be adapted to Minetorch.
+The `mnist.py` is pretty much like PyTorch official mnist example https://github.com/pytorch/examples/blob/master/mnist/main.py, with some minor changes to be adapted to MineTorch.

 This will create an `alchemistic_directory` and `data` directory in the working directory.